prabalbhandary/E-shop/README.md

 iv.
 Open the E-shop folder in VS Code for that write the following two commands in your terminal
     a. cd ..
     b. code .
 v.
-Open the integrated terminal of VS code by the following three steps from your keyboard
+Open the integrated terminal of VS code by the following two steps from your keyboard
     a. press ctrl + shift + `
-    b. press ctrl + `
-    c. press ctrl + j
+    b. press ctrl + j
 vi.
 Open two integrated terminals from vs code with two steps
     a.
 Click on Terminal on the top of the VS code editor
     b.
 Click on New Terminal